MattiSG/Watai/README.md

 If you’re under OSX and have [Homebrew](http://mxcl.github.com/homebrew/), simply `brew install selenium-server-standalone` and start it with the command given at the end of the “Caveats” section.

-Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) and start it in the background:
+Otherwise, [download the JAR](https://code.google.com/p/selenium/downloads/detail?name=selenium-server-standalone-2.24.1.jar) and start it (preferably in the background):

 	java -jar path/to/downloaded/selenium-server-standalone.jar

+This will output many `INFO` lines over a few seconds.
+You know it is done when it says:

+	… INFO - Started org.openqa.jetty.jetty.Server@…

 You will obviously need Java (≥ 1.5).
 If you don’t have it yet (but you probably wouldn’t be reading a developer tool README), [download it now](http://java.com/download).